General Legal Advice clinic

 - Contact with children: How can I arrange contact with my child or grandchild?

 - Power of attorney and guardianship issues: What happens if I am unable to deal with my own affairs and need someone to act on my behalf?
 How do I make a will to ensure anything I own is distributed to those I care about?

 - Family law: What are the grounds for divorce?
 What do I have to do after someone dies?

 Please note: if you have concerns relating to child protection and you think a child is being abused or neglected, please contact the Portsmouth City Council Multi Agency Safeguarding Hub (MASH).

 Booking an appointment

-During term time (September-April) advisors will be 3rd year students supervised by professionals.
+During term time (October-April) advisors will be 3rd year students supervised by professionals.